JochenFM/Milestone_2/README.md

 _prize.html_

-This page cannot be accessed via URL but the following screenshots prove media responsivness:
+This page cannot be accessed via URL so testing via software is not possible, but the following screenshots prove media responsivness:

 At 1000px width: